Virtual Wards

 Are there enough staff for the planned wards?

-The workforce issue was also highlighted by The Royal College of Nursing director for England Patricia Marquis who said: “More hospital beds and more community and social care services are desperately needed to ensure patients get the right care in the right place at the right time.
+The workforce issue has also been highlighted by The Royal College of Nursing director for England Patricia Marquis who said: “More hospital beds and more community and social care services are desperately needed to ensure patients get the right care in the right place at the right time.
 But the real problem is the lack of staff.
 Extra beds are only safe when there are enough nurses for the patients in them.
 And because of the workforce crisis, existing services are unsafe.”

 As well as the issue with a lack of NHS staff, there is the additional issue of lack of social care staff as without support from this area in the community, it is difficult to see how virtual wards in particular for elderly patients with frailty will succeed.
 In October 2022, there was a vacancy rate of 14.1% in social care, with 165,000 vacancies, up 52% over the previous year.